lemon-squeezy/high-cuisine/README.md

 * Editing a recipe without any changes and clicking the "Update Recipe" Button leads to a strange error.
 The value of difficulty changes to None.
 Even tutor support wasn't able to help me with this bug.

 **Warnings:**
-The type attribute is unnecessary for JavaScript resources.
+* The type attribute is unnecessary for JavaScript resources.
 From line 16, column 9; to line 16, column 173 (fixed)
+* Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+From line 64, column 9; to line 64, column 17

 **Lighthouse:**
 Since I link to external websites in my footer, Lighthosue made me aware of a lack of security precautions.
 I added: rel="noopener"